living in rural area

 Try Living in Rural Area Part-Time First

-You may find there are more disadvantages of living in a rural area than advantages.
+There are more disadvantages of living in a rural area than advantages.

 Wrapping It Up: Living In A Rural Area

-We hope that this blog post has helped you better understand some of the key characteristics of rural vs. urban life so that you can make an informed decision about whether or not a move is right for you.
+We hope this blog post has helped you better understand some of the key characteristics of rural vs. urban life so that you can make an informed decision about whether or not a move is right for you.